mukitul/react-learning-app/README.md

+## Lifting State Up Pattern
+- immediate children's functionality will be in the parent component and parent component passes the functionality to the immediate children by one-way-data-flow [i.e.: using props]
+- if there is multiple component in parent-child hierarchy and needed to pass functionality by using props than we will face a problem call "Props Drilling"

+## How to AVOID "Props Drilling"

+### 1. Render Props Pattern

-## Higher Order Component (HOC) Pattern
+### 2. Higher Order Component (HOC) Pattern
 - using the higher order component pattern - being able to reuse the same logic in multiple components
 - a Higher Order Component (HOC) is a component that receives another component.
 - the HOC contains certain logic that we want to apply to the component that we pass as a parameter.
 - after applying that logic, the HOC returns the element with the additional logic.

 # Getting Started with Create React App